Fun Nature Activities, Investigations, and Crafts for Kids

 Even an inexpensive pencil and piece of paper is enough for a child to draw plants and animals from nature.
 Libraries usually have books showing children how to draw living things.
 Observation and art skills get better—that is, more accurate—with practice.
 Art doesn’t have to be an accurate representation of reality to be great, however.
 Coloured pencils, crayons, felts, oil pastels, coloured inks, watercolour pencils, and paints can add colour to drawings.

 Computer art programs can also be useful for drawing natural objects.
 Some programs are free to download or to use in an Internet browser.
 Computers can be used for free at many libraries.
-There are inexpensive art programs and apps available for mobile electronic devices.
+Inexpensive art programs and apps are available for mobile electronic devices.
 If a child is lucky enough to have access to one of these devices, they can create digital art outdoors.
-Despite the relatively small screen of some devices, some people create wonderful works of art with them.
+Despite the relatively small screen of some devices, people create wonderful works of art with them.

 Many children find nature collages fun to create.
 Cutting pictures out of magazines, newspapers, greeting cards, and food and gift packaging and then arranging them in an interesting design is a creative process.
 Personal photos and other items such as fibres and fabrics can also be used to make a collage, creating a unique piece of art.